CardioForest: An Explainable Ensemble Learning Model for Automatic Wide QRS Complex Tachycardia Diagnosis from ECG: Methods, Experiments, and Results

 \subsubsection{CardioForest: Model Formulation}

-CardioForest is built upon the Random Forest (RF) framework, enhanced with hyperparameters tuned specifically for ECG feature characteristics and arrhythmic prediction.
+CardioForest is built upon the Random Forest (RF) framework, enhanced with hyperparameters tuned specifically for ECG feature characteristics and arrhythmic prediction \cite{breiman2001random}.
+The complete training procedure is described in Algorithm~\ref{alg:cardioforest}.
 Random Forest aggregates multiple decision trees trained on bootstrap samples to minimize variance and prevent overfitting \cite{du2025foundations}.
 Given a dataset $D$, each tree $t$ is trained on a subset $D_t$ sampled with replacement: At each split node, CardioForest selects a random subset $m$ of features (where $m \ll$ total features) to introduce tree diversity.
 The prediction for an input $x$ is made via majority voting across all $T$ trees: where $f_t(x)$ is the prediction of the $t$-th decision tree.
-Each split in a tree aims to minimize the Gini impurity: where $p_k$ is the proportion of samples belonging to a class $k$ at node $N$.
+Each split in a tree aims to minimize the Gini impurity \cite{breiman1984cart}: where $p_k$ is the proportion of samples belonging to a class $k$ at node $N$.
 Here, $K=2$ for binary classification (WCT vs. non-WCT).
-CardioForest also incorporates cost-complexity pruning with parameters $\alpha$ to penalize overly complex trees, improving generalization: where $R(T)$ is the empirical risk (e.g., misclassification rate) of tree $T$.
+CardioForest also incorporates cost-complexity pruning \cite{esposito1997comparative} with parameters $\alpha$ to penalize overly complex trees, improving generalization: where $R(T)$ is the empirical risk (e.g., misclassification rate) of tree $T$.
+The complete CardioForest training process is detailed in Algorithm~\ref{alg:cardioforest}.